Hon. Persiana Bard1

 Nathaniel Bard married Hon.
 Persiana Bard, daughter of Henry Bard, 1st Viscount Bellomont and Ann Gardiner.1

-Nathaniel Bard lived at Caversfield, Oxfordshire, England.1
+He lived at Caversfield, Oxfordshire, EnglandG.1

 Citations